Terradue/dcs-bash-sentinel2/README.md

-## Developer Cloud Sandbox Application for Sentinel-2 Atmospheric Correction
+# DCS Bash Application for Sentinel-2 Atmospheric Correction

 This processing services applies the SEN2COR atmospheric correction to Sentinel-2 Level 1C tiles.
 The inputs are thus Sentinel-2 products containing Top of Atmosphere reflectances (TOA) and the outputs are Sentinel-2 products containing the tiles covering the area of interest and containing Bottom of Atmosphere reflectances (BOA).

 SEN2COR is a prototype processor for Sentinel-2 Level 2A product formatting and processing.
-The processor performs the tasks of atmospheric-, terrain and cirrus correction and a scene classification of Level 1C input data.
+The processor performs the tasks of atmospheric, terrain and cirrus correction and a scene classification of Level 1C input data.

 Sentinel-2 Level 2A outputs are:

-Bottom-Of-Atmosphere (BOA)
+* Bottom-Of-Atmosphere (BOA), optionally terrain and cirrus corrected reflectance images
-optionally terrain- and cirrus corrected reflectance images Aerosol Optical Thickness
+* Aerosol Optical Thickness
-Water Vapour
+* Water Vapour
-Scene Classification maps and Quality Indicators, including cloud and snow probabilities.
+* Scene Classification maps and Quality Indicators, including cloud and snow probabilities.

-## Quick link
+## Quick links

 * [Getting Started](#getting-started)
 * [Installation](#installation)